deeplearning4j/deeplearning4j/rotten_tomatoes_sentiment_analysis.md

 ## CSV Processing

-Deeplearning4j a csv library that allows us to handle CSV values in the following way:
+Deeplearning4j has a CSV library that allows us to handle CSV values in the following way:

         CSV csv1 = CSV.separator('\t')
                 .ignoreLeadingWhiteSpace().skipLines(1)